nodejs/node/doc/api/process.md

   only the source header files for the current release.
 This file is significantly smaller than the full source file and can be used for compiling Node.js native add-ons.
-* `libUrl` {string} an absolute URL pointing to a _`node.lib`_ file matching the architecture and version of the current release.
+* `libUrl` {string|undefined} an absolute URL pointing to a _`node.lib`_ file matching the architecture and version of the current release.
 This file is used for compiling Node.js native add-ons. _This property is only present on Windows builds of Node.js and will be missing on all other platforms._
-* `lts` {string} a string label identifying the [LTS][] label for this release.
+* `lts` {string|undefined} a string label identifying the [LTS][] label for this release.
 This property only exists for LTS releases and is `undefined` for all other release types, including _Current_ releases.
 Valid values include the LTS Release code names (including those that are no longer supported).
+  * `'Fermium'` for the 14.x LTS line beginning with 14.15.0.
-  * `'Dubnium'` for the 10.x LTS line beginning with 10.13.0.
+  * `'Gallium'` for the 16.x LTS line beginning with 16.13.0.
-  * `'Erbium'` for the 12.x LTS line beginning with 12.13.0.
+  * `'Hydrogen'` for the 18.x LTS line beginning with 18.12.0.
     For other LTS Release code names, see [Node.js Changelog Archive](https://github.com/nodejs/node/blob/HEAD/doc/changelogs/CHANGELOG_ARCHIVE.md)

 <!-- eslint-skip -->